peijunz/cache-server/Readme.md

 ![part1 architecture](docs/part1.png)

-Your proxy server must use a boss-worker multi-threading pattern, allowing it to serve multiple connections at once, and it must support the command line arguments listed below.
+The framework code provided will handle implementation of the boss-worker multi- threading pattern.
+This allows it to serve multiple connections at once.
+Your implementation must support the command line arguments listed below.

 ```
 usage: